Examples of what Sweden’s feminist foreign policy has contributed to

 Sweden has co-financed a study on employee and employer knowledge of China's legislation prohibiting domestic violence, with the aim of strengthening the private sector's efforts against the violence.

 Sweden has intensified its work on sexual and reproductive health and rights (SRHR).
-One example is that a Swedish-backed programme is estimated to have prevented more than 900 000 unwanted pregnancies, around 700 000 unsafe abortions and approximately 5 000 cases of maternal mortality in East Africa.
+One example is that a Swedish-backed programme is estimated to have prevented hundreds of thousands unwanted pregnancies and unsafe abortions in East Africa.

 Thousands of new midwives per year in Afghanistan, Myanmar, South Sudan, Zambia and other countries